ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-rulander01/writing/proposals/show_proposal_one.md

 <!---toc end-->

-## Add Your Name Here
+## shyann rulander

 ## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

-TODO: You must retype the sentence here in order to digitally sign your pledge.
+You must retype the sentence here in order to digitally sign your pledge.
+I adhered to the Allegheny College Honor Code while completing this project.

 **IMPORTANT:** If you do not type the required sentence then the course